Juh: Death

 Juh died on September 21, 1883, while trying to cross the Aros River near Casas Grandes, Chihuahua.
 Accounts of his death vary, and some contemporary sources were skeptical of the report, saying "dispatches have Juh the Apache chief killed again."
 One version is that he was drunk and fell off his horse, breaking his neck.
 His son Asa Daklugie said that he was not drunk, but after trading ammunition from Casas Grandes he had a heart attack, fell off his horse as a result and died before a physician could arrive to help him.
 Other sources and local stories claim that Juh fell fatally into the river while trying to jump off a cliff with his horse.
 After his death, the surviving son of Mangas Coloradas took care of his family, and was the last Apache chief to surrender.
 Juh was buried by his sons and his band on the bank of the river.

 Personal life

 Juh was referred to by various names, including Ju, Ho, Whoa, Woah, and sometimes Who, Why, How.
 His name reportedly meant "He Sees Ahead" or "Long Neck".
 He was also known as Tan-Dɨn-Bɨl-No-Jui - "He Brings Many Things With Him" or Ya-Natch-Cln - "See Far".

 Most descriptions focused on Juh being a very large and stocky man.
 He stood over six feet and weighed 225 pounds.
-Juh was a natural leader, but had a stutter.
+Juh was a natural leader, and had a stutter.
 Because of this, Geronimo often acted as a conduit for Juh's words.

 Some sources say he was Geronimo's cousin.
 They grew up together even though they were from different bands.
 He married Ishton, who was Geronimo's sister, and had a son with her who was later known as Asa Daklugie.
-He had also two sons called Delzhinne and Daklegon.
+He also had two other sons, named Delzhinne and Daklegon.